Elvis Presley death conspiracy theories

-Since Elvis Presley's death on August 16, 1977, various false and discredited conspiracy theories have circulated stating that he may still be alive.
-"Elvis sightings" from people incorrectly claiming to have seen him after this date are a phenomenon both as an ironic meme and also as part of a genuine belief for some.
+Since Elvis Presley's death on August 16, 1977, various discredited conspiracy theories have circulated stating that he may still be alive.
+"Elvis sightings" from people claiming to have seen him alive after this date are a phenomenon both as an ironic meme and also as part of a genuine belief for some.

 In the early 1980s, the possibility of Presley still being alive was a niche topic discussed by a fringe demographic of fans in underground zines.
 It crossed over into widespread media attention in 1987 after a woman named Louise Welling falsely claimed to have seen Elvis at a Burger King in Kalamazoo, Michigan.
 The absurdity, "Middle America-ness" and the sound of the name "Kalamazoo" made for an ironic, light story in newspaper and television outlets.
-Theories and misinformation on the topic were then widely popularised by authors Gail Brewer-Giorgio and Major Bill Smith, who were given a platform by American and international media.
-Two TV specials on the subject of Elvis sightings, The Elvis Files and The Elvis Conspiracy, aired internationally in 1991 and 1992.
+Theories and misinformation on the topic were then widely popularized by authors Gail Brewer-Giorgio and Major Bill Smith, who were given a platform by American and international media.
+Two TV specials that perpetuated these theories, The Elvis Files and The Elvis Conspiracy, aired internationally in 1991 and 1992.

-Since then, popular interest in the topic has waned but Elvis sightings have stayed resonant as a part of pop culture.
+Since then, popular interest in the topic has waned but "Elvis sightings" have stayed resonant as a part of pop culture.
 The conspiracy theory itself has become iconic as an example of the "genre" and a forerunner of the post-truth era, going on to influence many other theories including QAnon.

 History and evolution of the conspiracy theories

-1977-early 1980s: Pre-Kalamazoo
+1977–early 1980s: Pre-Kalamazoo

 Gail Brewer-Giorgio, author of Orion and Is Elvis Alive?